Pkuyinyue/supply-chain-financing-and-blockz-chain/yinyue.README.md

 PHBS_BlockChain_2018

 #**Topic：Application of blockchain in supply chain finance**
 ==========================================
 _Yue Yin 1701213137_

+**Introduction**: Drived by huge demands, supply chain finance undergoes steady growth in China.
+However, due to some pain points naturally, supply chain finance is faced with difficulties in practice.
+The characteristic of blockchain can provide solutions for such pain points of supply chain finance.

 **1.The current state of supply chain finance**
   ----------------------------------------------